Saturday, July 9, 2005

 About the Song:

 Although he started as a yodeler (!), Haley converted to rock when he saw its effect on audiences RS500 doing covers of “Rocket 88” and “Rock the Joint” in 1951 and 1952.
-TC In 1953, Freedman, a 63-year-old Tin Pan Alley writer, and Myers, Haley’s agent, reworked the blues number “My Daddy Rocks Me with a Steady Roll” for Haley.
+TC In 1953, Max Freedman, a 63-year-old Tin Pan Alley writer, and James E. Myers, Haley’s agent, reworked the blues number “My Daddy Rocks Me with a Steady Roll” for Haley.
 SJ Dave Miller, who signed Haley to Holiday Records, wouldn’t let him record it because he disliked Myers.
-FB Sonny Dae & His Nights tackled it in October 1953, SF but it flopped.
+FB Sonny Dae & His Nights tackled it in October 1953, SF recording it as a “jump jazz item” TB but it flopped.
 Haley got another shot when he jumped to Decca and “Clock” landed on the B-side of novelty song “Thirteen Women.”
 SF

-Initially, the record company didn’t know what to do with it, calling the single a “novelty foxtrot.”
-SF However, it earned iconic status when featured in the movie The Blackboard Jungle, “a film about juvenile delinquency, although not very delinquent by today’s standards.”
+Initially, the record company didn’t know what to do with the song, calling it a “novelty foxtrot.”
+SF It flopped on its initial release, but earned iconic status when featured in the movie The Blackboard Jungle, “a film about juvenile delinquency, although not very delinquent by today’s standards.”
 LW At the time, however, the movie caused rioting amongst its teen audience who trumpeted “Rock Around the Clock” as their theme for alienation and hostility.
 SJ The timing was ideal.
 “Dance bands had had their day and the new, young record-buying public” LW wanted music to call their own.
 “Clock” “wasn’t country, it wasn’t rhythm and blues, and it hovered on the edge of parody, but it did the business and it got the kids on their feet and jiving.”
 LW Billboard’s Top 40 chart was only a few months old SF when this went #1.
-The song was revived in 1974 as TV series Happy Days’ opening theme
+The song was revived in 1974 as TV series Happy Days’ opening theme.

 Resources: